bfrancojr/TinyGames/README.md

 TinyGames
 =========

-A companion of three 3 games I've found, improved or developed for Tinyduino.
+A companion of 3 games I've found, improved or developed for Tinyduino.

 - Pong
 - Flappy Birds